Optometrists nationwide rejoiced when Sid the Seagull updated his iconic Cancer Council message to slip slop slap, seek, SLIDE.

-A new video, released in time for Autumn, has been produced by Optometry Australia with the aim of reminding Australians of the importance of protecting their eyes all year round.
+This video, produced by Optometry Australia, is about reminding Australians of the importance of protecting their eyes all year round.

 The sun is lower on the horizon in autumn, winter and spring so we get more damaging UV directly entering the eye.

 Olivia Pedersen is a US graphic designer who created this infographic to illustrate the seasonal difference.